Hi Teresa! What can learners expect if they come to study in your department?

-Students on Business enjoy the Managing an Event unit as this is where creativity comes into play.
-They have to plan, budget and run an event which raises money for Charity and then critically evaluate it after.
-This is an excellent way of recognising natural leaders, budding accountants, HR and marketeers while raising money for worthwhile causes too.
+Students on business enjoy the Managing an Event unit as this is where creativity comes into play.
+They have to plan, budget and run an event which raises money for charity and then critically evaluate it after.
+This is an excellent way of recognising natural leaders, budding accountants, HR managers and marketeers while raising money for worthwhile causes too.

 List a few of the main career progression opportunities.